Sarah Parcak (Image via UAB News) |

 Story Map: Access to STEM Courses

 Some counties that do not offer calculus.
-Darker
+Darker colors indicate higher total high school enrollment. |

-Charlie Fitzpatrick (@) pointed to a story map of Access to STEM Courses.
+Charlie Fitzpatrick (@FitzpatrickC) pointed to a story map of Access to STEM Courses.
 It's on the Esri Federal ArcGIS site, but I have no idea who made it or why (Grrr!).
 I pinged Charlie who responded:

 Esri made this in prep for today's White House Summit on Next Gen High Schools. [link mine]